YuriHolubeu/yuriholubeu.github.io/content/authors/admin/_index.md

-Currently, I'm a researcher at the Institute of Stephen Joseph in Ljubljana.
+Currently, I'm a PhD student at Jožef Stefan Institute in Ljubljana, Slovenia.
 Most of my days, I keep thinking about some research-related topics or mastering typical methods of physics or mathematics.
 On this webpage, I have collected the notes that I made while passing courses at KU Leuven, MIPT, and while conducting research.
 I work on some of them daily and update them here once a month.